kkrajid/Intelligent-Document-Analysis-System/README.md

    ```bash
    streamlit run chatpdf1.py
    ```
-   Replace `chatpdf1.py` with the name of your Python script containing the provided code.

 2. **Upload Documents**:
    - Navigate to the sidebar and upload PDF, DOCX, or TXT files (max 25MB each).